wp-plugins/nextgen-download-gallery/readme.txt

 = From an album shortcode =

-When using a shortcode to show a NextGEN album, you can make it show download galleries by specifying the gallery template:
+When using a shortcode to show a NextCellent Gallery album, you can make it show download galleries by specifying the gallery template:

 `[nggalbum id=1 gallery=download]`

-NB: NextGEN Gallery 2.0 still doesn't support this functionality, as at v2.0.31; see FAQ for work-around.
+NB: NextGEN Gallery 2.0 still doesn't support this functionality, as at v2.0.66.17; see FAQ for work-around.

 = From a tags shortcode =